simonmichael/hledger/bin/README.md

 is a custom compound report done in shell.
 See also hledger-report1.hs.

-## HLEDGER-INTEGRATED
+## hledger haskell scripts

-These Haskell scripts use the hledger-lib API for maximum power and robustness;
+These scripts are written in Haskell and use hledger's haskell API (by importing the `hledger` or `hledger-lib` haskell libraries).
+They are often [stack scripts].
-they can do anything hledger's built-in commands can do.
+They can do anything hledger's builtin commands can do, and are usually more robust than command line scripts.
+Some builtin commands were first developed as standalone haskell scripts.

 ### hledger-script-example